 Most gluten free baking will require a gum ingredient to help bind the ingredients and provide structure to the finished product in the absence of gluten.
 There are several gums available, including xanthan gum and guar gum.
 Xanthan gum is my preference.

-Different baking recipes require different amounts of gum.
+Different baking recipes require different amounts of gum to be added to the gluten free flour mix.
 For example, cakes tend to need more than cookies do.
 Cookies are usually somewhat crumbly by nature, whereas a cake that sinks after baking and/or crumbles to pieces when you cut it is never really desirable.
 Pancakes are usually best without any gum at all as they can get too chewy.

-But what if you want to use this gluten free flour blend in your own recipes, or recipes by other authors?
-If the recipe is already gluten free, then check to see if there is already a gum (usually xanthan or guar gum) listed in the recipe.
-If there isn’t then I generally suggest using 1/2 teaspoon of Xanthan gum for an average-sized cookie recipe, or 1 teaspoon for an average-sized cake.
+But what if you want to use this gluten-free flour blend in your own recipes, or recipes by other authors?
+If the recipe is already gluten-free, then check to see if there is already a gum (usually xanthan or guar gum) listed in the recipe.
+If there isn’t then I generally suggest using 1/2 teaspoon of Xanthan gum for an average-sized cookie recipe, or 1 teaspoon for an average-sized cake recipe.

 If you make the recipe and the end result is crumbly, then increase the gum next time.
 If it comes out gummy or rubbery, then reduce it.